H2 blockers and your baby's acid reflux. How they help, how long and why they seem to stop working.

 The human (and baby) body will build a tolerance to H2 blockers.
 So you will likely notice it’s depleting effectiveness over time.
 In fact they stop working in about 7 to 14 days.
 This is called tachyphylaxis (or tolerance).
 Here's information about that study.
 So even if the H2 blocker provides some relief initially, the infant often rapidly develops tolerance and becomes ineffective.
 Increasing the dose of the blocker will not help.

-Another consideration is that histamine 2 blockers contain alcohol and alcohol is a mucosal irritant.
+Another consideration is that histamine 2 blockers contain alcohol and alcohol is a mucosal irritant and may cause frequent diarrhea.

 H2 blockers come in different dosage forms including tablets, capsules, liquids, and effervescent tablets.
 They are available in over the counter (OTC) and by prescription (RX) form.